PedroRASB/FasterISNet/README.md

 # ISNet & Faster ISNet

 Natural and medical images (e.g., X-rays) coommonly present background features that are correlated to the classes we want to classify.
 For example, in an early COVID-19 classification dataset, most COVID-19 X-rays came from Italy, while most healthy images came from the USA.
 Thus, classifiers trained in these datasets saw Italian words in the background of X-rays as signs of COVID-19, increasing their confidence for the COVID-19 class.
 These classifiers generalized poorly to new hospitals.
 With the **ISNet**, we directly optimize explanation heatmaps produced by Layer-wise Relevance Propagation (LRP), to minimize the attention classifiers pay to the background of images (e.g., areas outside of the lungs in X-rays).
-The ISNet ignored even srong background bias in X-rays and natural images, improving OOD generalization (e.g., to new hospitals).
+The ISNet ignored even strong background bias in X-rays and natural images, improving OOD generalization (e.g., to new hospitals).
 The ISNet surpassed several alternative methods, like Right for the Right Reasons and Grad-CAM based methods.
 The **Faster ISNet** is an evolution of the ISNet, with faster training and **easy application to any neural network architecture**.
 During testing, the ISNet adds no extra computational cost to the classifier.

 ## Papers